taiwuchen/barca-match-outcome-ML/README.md

 # FC Barcelona Match Outcome Prediction using Machine Learning

 This project implements machine learning models to predict FC Barcelona match outcomes.
-The models compare Logistic Regression, Random Forest, and SVM to predict whether Barcelona will win, draw, or lose based on performance metrics.
+The models compare Logistic Regression, Random Forest, and Gradient Boosting to predict whether Barcelona will win, draw, or lose based on performance metrics.

 ## Instructions